 - If you are interested in applying Early Decision and intend to apply for financial aid, you may request an early financial aid estimate before submitting your application.
 This allows you to evaluate the affordability of attending Oberlin before committing to an Early Decision application.
 To obtain an early estimate, you must begin the Common App and add Oberlin to your "My Colleges" list and complete the Oberlin Questions section to indicate that you intend to apply Early Decision.
 Please note an early Decision preference is not binding until you submit the Common Application's Early Decision Agreement.
 Please refer to the table below for all required materials and deadlines.

 - If you submit all of the required documents promptly, you will receive your estimated award prior to the Early Decision application deadline.

 to Obtain an Early Financial Aid Estimate

 Complete Oberlin Questions section on the Common App

 October 15 December 3

 - HS Transcript

 - Early Decision applicants with significantly strong academic records are eligible for Oberlin Merit Scholarships.

-- Financial aid award letters are mailed at the same time as the admissions decision letters.
+- Apart from Early Estimates, all financial aid award letters will be mailed at the same time as admissions decision letters.